 As a singer songwriter, Curtis has toured the US countless times and developed a global fan base.
 Curtis' self-titled first album was produced by Marshall Altman.
 He released his second album "The Fight", which was produced by Steven Solomon (James Arthur “Say You Won’t Let Go”) and busbee (Pink, Marren Morris, Florida Georgia Line, Jon Bellion) and featured songs co-written by busbee , Nathan Chapman, Marshall Altman, Vic Fuentes, Steven Solomon, Kevin Griffin, and Ryan Tedder.

 Curtis Peoples has also found success as an artist and songwriter for other artists.
 Recently signing with BMG Music, he co-wrote the Platinum Certified single “King For A Day” for Fearless Records act Pierce The Veil, as well as their radio hit "Circles", and a number of tracks on their previous albums.
-He also co-wrote the new PTV singles "Pass The Nirvana" and "Emergency Contact", as well as another 6 songs on the upcoming album "Jaws Of Life".
+He also co-wrote the new PTV singles "Pass The Nirvana" and "Emergency Contact", as well as another 6 songs on the new album "Jaws Of Life".

 Curtis co-wrote and co-produced the Grayscale sophomore album "Nella Vita" that debuted #1 on Billboard's Heatseekers Charts.
 He also worked on the Third Eye Blind albums "Dopamine", "We Are Drugs", "Screamer" and "Our Bande Apart".
 He continues to work with new and established artists in a variety of genres, including Jake Wesley Rogers, TRACES, Valerie Broussard, Grayscale, Scary Kids Scaring Kids, Smallpools, The Mowgli's, Saint Motel, Hot Milk, Linney, LUNA AURA, among others.